Plan releases to decide what to deliver when

 Relevant to new boards only

-There are many ways to visualize releases on New boards.
-As you're experimenting to find the right visualization method for your use case, don't forget that you can easily switch any New board's layout to any other New board layout without creating a new board.
+Note: As you're experimenting to find the right visualization method for your use case, don't forget that you can use the Board controls menu to easily switch any New board's layout to any other New board layout without creating a new board.

 Working with release groups